Edward Guinness, 1st Earl of Iveagh: Political life

 Iveagh's father had sat as a Conservative MP for Dublin in the 1860s, as did his brother Arthur in the 1870s.
 Iveagh limited his involvement to acting as High Sheriff of County Dublin in 1885, mindful of the growing movement towards Irish Home Rule in the 1880s and the growth of the electorate under the 1884 Act.
 He did however stand as a Conservative for the seat of Dublin St Stephen's Green in the 1885 general election, losing to the Irish Parliamentary Party candidate.

-Given his wealth he preferred to effect social improvements himself, and preferred a seat in the House of Lords, which he achieved in 1891.
+Given his wealth he preferred to effect social improvements himself, and sought a seat in the House of Lords, which he achieved in 1891.
 He supported the Irish Unionist Alliance.
 In 1913 he refused to lock out his workforce during the Dublin Lockout.
 In 1917–18, he took part in the ill-fated Irish Convention that attempted find a moderate solution to the Irish nationalists' demands.
-Though opposed to Sinn Féin, he had a personal friendship with W. T. Cosgrave who emerged as the first leader of the Irish Free State in 1922.
+Though opposed to Sinn Féin, he had a personal friendship with W. T. Cosgrave, who emerged as the first leader of the Irish Free State in 1922.

 Like many others in the Irish business world, he had feared that Irish Home Rule would result in new taxes or customs duties between Dublin and Britain, his largest market.
 The existing free trade within the United Kingdom of Great Britain and Ireland would likely turn protectionist, causing a loss of sales, employment and profits.
 In the event, the new Free State increased the tax on sales within Ireland, but not on exports.